Old Dominion Freight Line, Inc. to Join the NASDAQ-100 Index Beginning January 24, 2022

 NEW YORK, Jan.
-13, 2022 (GLOBE NEWSWIRE) -- Nasdaq ( NDAQ) today announced that Old Dominion Freight Line, Inc. ( ODFL), will become a component of the NASDAQ-100 Index® ( NDX), the NASDAQ-100 Equal Weighted Index ( NDXE) and the NASDAQ-100 Ex-Technology Index ( NDXX) prior to market open on Monday, January 24, 2022.
-Old Dominion Freight Line, Inc. will replace Peloton Interactive, Inc. ( PTON) in the NASDAQ-100 Index®, the NASDAQ-100 Equal Weighted Index and the NASDAQ-100 Ex-Technology Index.
+13, 2022 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced that Old Dominion Freight Line, Inc. (Nasdaq: ODFL), will become a component of the NASDAQ-100 Index® (Nasdaq: NDX), the NASDAQ-100 Equal Weighted Index (Nasdaq: NDXE) and the NASDAQ-100 Ex-Technology Index (Nasdaq: NDXX) prior to market open on Monday, January 24, 2022.
+Old Dominion Freight Line, Inc. will replace Peloton Interactive, Inc. (Nasdaq: PTON) in the NASDAQ-100 Index®, the NASDAQ-100 Equal Weighted Index and the NASDAQ-100 Ex-Technology Index.

 For more information about the company, go to http://www.odfl.com.